 And where we find ourselves now is one of the most unique times in human history.
 (I’ll be writing a lot about this).

 But in that, I found my passion.

 So, I am here to guide you through the stuff.
 To show you what a minimalistic lifestyle looks like and how it can make you happier and healthier.

 My goal is to educate, empower, and encourage you on how to live more simply.

 So hang out with me.
 Leave me comments.
 Ask questions.
 I want to hear what you think about living simply.
 What does that mean to you?

-I'm the creator and owner of Mine Space, a lifestyle consulting business that aims to educate, empower, and encourage you to live a more simplified life.
+Hey, I’m Melanie, the creator and owner of Mine Space, a lifestyle coaching business, blog & podcast that aims to educate, empower, and encourage you to live a more simplified life.